maxzheng/workspace-tools/docs/README.rst

         diff (di)           Show diff on current product or all products in workspace
         log                 Show commit logs
-        publish             Bumps version in setup.py (defaults to patch), writes out changelog, builds a source distribution, and uploads with twine.
+        merge               Merge changes from branch to current branch publish             Bumps version in setup.py (defaults to patch), writes out changelog, builds a source distribution, and uploads with twine.